-Rick Baker, a senior scientist at ERG, has 24 years’ experience analyzing the cost and effectiveness of pollution control technologies for on-road and nonroad mobile sources.
+Rick Baker, a senior scientist at ERG, has 31 years’ experience analyzing the cost and effectiveness of pollution control technologies for on-road and nonroad mobile sources.
 He has helped states implement Clean Air Act provisions, has developed innovative emission inventory methodologies, and has led several projects to evaluate a wide range of strategies for reducing criteria and greenhouse gas emissions.
-He is also an expert in characterizing activity and emissions for hard-to-quantify nonroad sources such as diesel construction and agricultural equipment, and has developed detailed cash flow tools to estimate vehicle inspection and maintenance program fees.
+He is also an expert in characterizing activity and emissions for hard-to-quantify nonroad sources such as diesel construction and agricultural equipment, and provides technical support for multiple school bus and other heavy vehicle electrification projects.

 Rick currently manages ERG’s technical support for the SmartWay Transport Partnership, sponsored by the U.S. Environmental Protection Agency and Natural Resources Canada.
 He works closely with both agencies to develop state-of-the-art tools for estimating carbon footprints for the full range of freight transportation modes in both countries.